Andrea Leadsom: Alleged exaggeration of pre-government jobs and responsibilities

-On 6 July 2016 The Times and other news media published articles which said that Leadsom had overstated her private sector experience and responsibilities.
+On 6 July 2016, The Times and other news media published articles which said that Leadsom had overstated her private sector experience and responsibilities.
 They said that despite references her supporters had made to her managing "billions of pounds in funds" and her impressive-sounding job titles, she had held financial services regulator approval for only a brief three-month period in 10 years at Invesco Perpetual, and quoted former colleagues who said that she had exaggerated her level of involvement and her management responsibilities.
 Bob Yerbury, former Chief Investment Officer at Invesco Perpetual and Leadsom's former manager, dismissed the controversy about how she described her time there and described her as "totally honest".

 Penny Mordaunt, a Leadsom supporter, described the reports as "a concerted effort to rubbish a stellar career".
 Leadsom then issued an amended CV, which The Guardian said listed both deputy financial institutions director, and financial institutions director roles at Barclays.
 Leadsom defended her CV in a BBC interview, saying claims of it being exaggerated were "ridiculous".
 "I have not changed my CV," she said.
 "I was always very clear; I was senior investment officer working very closely with the chief investment officer.
-I have been very clear; I'm not a funds manager.
-I was, in Barclays and BZW, managing huge teams of people and large budgets and responsible for the trading relationships.
-To be very careful not to mislead, Barclays is a very big player in the large corporate and institutional banking world, and so the trading relationships are enormous – billions and billions and billions of pounds.
-So, when I was there as the financial institutions director [sic] responsible for UK banking relationship, the responsibility was for billions of pounds of trading lines and facilities to those companies … I've never said I was a fund manager and I've never been a fund manager", she said.
+I have been very clear; I'm not a funds manager."
 According to FSA records she was authorised to manage money for only three months.